-University of Malta main campus is situated in Msida, next to Mater Dei Hospital, a prime location reached easily by bus from all the localities.
-Some of the other UM campuses such as Junior College, Gozo and Valletta are also well served by transport links.
+The University of Malta main campus is situated in Msida, next to Mater Dei Hospital, a prime location reached easily by bus from all the localities on the island.
+The other UM campuses such as Junior College, the Gozo Campus and the Valletta Campus are also well served by public transport links.

 We encourage UM students and members of the staff to walk on their daily commute whenever possible.
 For this reason, we offer a series of walking route maps from different localities around the UM Msida Campus.
 We would also like to invite you to participate in this project facebook.com/walkingmalta to report your walking experience.

 If you have a bicycle and cycle regularly, why don’t you use it for University?

 Depending on your locality on this map you may find different routes leading to University.

 There are various bicycle racks where you can secure it and there are also free shower and locker facility.
 All these facilities are found in the Bicycle Facility Map.